Irene BrissonPh.D. Student in Architecture

 Dissertation: Speaking, Gesturing, Drawing, Building: Relational Techniques of a Kreyòl Architecture

-Irene Brisson is a doctoral candidate invested in the study and implementation of more just and equitable design practices.
-Her dissertation research investigates practices of communication in the design of Haitian residential architecture through ethnographic fieldwork with contractors, architects, and residents.
-Considering speech, gesture, drawing, and building as inclusive categories of communication, Irene explores how they vary in complex relationships of class, education, language, race, and nationality to reproduce and challenge the status quo.
+As a doctoral candidate at the University of Michigan, Irene is completing a dissertation on practices of communication in the design of Haitian residential architecture through ethnographic fieldwork with contractors, architects, and residents.
+Considering speech, gesture, drawing, and building as inclusive categories of communication, she examines how design interactions vary in complex relationships of class, education, language, race, and nationality to reproduce and challenge the status quo.